gemfire/gemfire-examples/lucene/README.md

 This example assumes that JDK11 and GemFire are installed.
 The minimum java version is jdk 11.

+Note: These example use the GemFire Search extension which requires GemFire 10 to work

 ## Set up the Lucene index and region
 1. Set directory ```gemfire-examples/lucene``` to be the current working directory.